CAO Flathead - Band

 CAO Flathead – Nub

 I’m a big fan of this cigar.
-Me and CAO have a love hate relationship going on.
-I wasn’t a fan of the OSA Sol or the Hurricane, but I loved the the Concert.
+Me and CAO have a love-hate relationship going on.
+I wasn’t a fan of the OSA Sol or the Hurricane, but I loved the Concert.
 So it’s like every other release from them I really enjoy.
 I think this is another hit for them.
 This CAO Flathead has got some great things going on with it in terms of flavor profile.
 The packaging is great, the idea is great and the cigar is great.
 I’d say they have a hit on their hands.

-Recommended Posts
+Related Posts